Augustus Robin

-Augustus Robin was an engraver and the "premier portraitist in New Orleans".
-His parents were French and he was born in New York City.
-He worked there, in Philadelphia, and moved to New Orleans in 1838.
-In New York City he worked for John Chester Buttre.
+Augustus Robin (1822 – December 3, 1898) was an engraver and the "premier portraitist in New Orleans".
+His parents were French and he was born in New York.
+Robin moved to New Orleans in 1838.
+He worked there, in Philadelphia, and back in New York.
+In New York City, Robin worked for John Chester Buttre.
+He died in New York City and was interred at Green-Wood Cemetery on December 6, 1898.